Pt-induced nanowires on Ge(001): a DFT study: Results

-However, in some experimental images near the boundary between different NW patches, NWs can be seen flipping from one trough to an adjacent trough (cf fig.\ref{fig:5troughflip}).
-The actual NW is always next to an empty trough.
+However, in some experimental images at the boundary between different NW patches, the boundary NW can be seen to flip from one trough to an adjacent trough (\textit{cf.}\ Fig.~\ref{fig:5troughflip}).\cite{fn:throughflip} The actual NW is always in between two empty troughs on one side and one empty trough at the other.
 This shows that inside NW patches the presence of NWs is uniquely connected to the underlying surface geometry, which prevents the presence of NWs in neighboring troughs.
-A trough flip as seen in fig.\ref{fig:5troughflip} would entail a QDR where at one side (bottom half fig.\ref{fig:5troughflip}) the Pt atoms are on the left side of the QDR, while at the other side (top half of fig.\ref{fig:5troughflip}) the Pt atoms are on the right side.
-At the position of the flip an antiparallel pair of Pt-Ge dimers exists, inducing a local strain on the system.\\ Table \ref{table:2formE_b4as} shows the adsorption energy for the Ge NW on the $\gamma_{as}$ surface to be $\sim 0.3$ eV larger than that of the Pt NW.
-However the latter structure is only a local minimum in phase space.
-The Pt NW has sunk into the trough, about $0.7$\AA\ below the average top layer position, and bound to second layer Ge atoms.
-These Ge atoms can be pushed up to the surface allowing for the Pt atoms at positions $2$ and $3$ to dive into the subsurface increasing the tilt angle of these Pt-Ge dimers from $4.8^{\circ}$ to $-61.2^{\circ}$.
+A trough flip as seen in Fig.~\ref{fig:5troughflip} would entail a QDR where at one side (bottom half Fig.~\ref{fig:5troughflip}) the Pt atoms are on the left side of the QDR, while at the other side (top half of Fig.~\ref{fig:5troughflip}) the Pt atoms are on the right side.
+At the position of the flip an antiparallel pair of Pt-Ge dimers exists, inducing a local strain on the system.\\ Table~\ref{table:2formE_b4as} shows the adsorption energy for the Ge NW on the $\gamma_{as}$ surface to be $\sim 0.3$ eV larger than that of the Pt NW.
+The latter structure is only a local minimum.
+The Pt NW has sunk into the trough, about $0.7$ \AA\ below the average top layer position, and bound to second layer Ge atoms.
+These Ge atoms can be pushed up to the surface allowing for the Pt atoms at positions $2$ and $3$ (\textit{cf.}\ Fig.~\ref{fig:2indexjes}a) to dive into the subsurface increasing the tilt angle of these Pt-Ge dimers from $4.8^{\circ}$ to $-61.2^{\circ}$.
 The two remaining Pt-Ge dimers (with Pt at positions $6$ and $7$) stay almost flat with a tilt angle of $6.3^{\circ}$, while being lowered beneath the pushed up Ge atoms of the second layer.
-We will refer to this new reconstruction as $\gamma_{as2}$ in what follows.
-As can be seen in table \ref{table:2formE_b4as}, this reconstruction increases the formation energy of the Pt NW by over $1$ eV, making $E_{\mathrm{f}}=-1495$ meV.
+We will refer to this new surface reconstruction (without the Pt NW atoms) as $\gamma_{as2}$ in what follows.
+As can be seen in Table~\ref{table:2formE_b4as}, this reconstruction increases the formation energy of the Pt NW by over $1$ eV, making $E_{\mathrm{f}}=-1495$ meV.